 What Are Air Canada eUpgrades?

-eUpgrades are a special currency earned by Air Canada’s elite frequent flyers who have attained Aeroplan Elite Status. eUpgrades are given by Air Canada as a token of appreciation for their customers’ loyalty.
+eUpgrades are a special currency earned by Air Canada’s elite frequent flyers who have attained Aeroplan Elite Status.
+Air Canada gives eUpgrades as a token of appreciation for its customers’ loyalty.

-If you don’t have Aeroplan Elite Status, you won’t find any eUpgrades at your disposal. eUpgrades cannot be purchased, transferred, or earned in any other way.
+If you don’t have Aeroplan Elite Status, you won’t find any eUpgrades at your disposal. eUpgrades can’t be purchased, transferred, or earned in any other way.

-eUpgrades cannot be used on any other airline – they can only be used on Air Canada flights.
+eUpgrades can’t be used on any other airline — they can only be used on Air Canada flights.

 You can use eUpgrades if you’ve paid for your flight with either cash or Aeroplan points.
 Make sure you attach your Aeroplan number to your flight booking, as this will ensure your eUpgrades are available to you.

 eUpgrades can be shared with other passengers, but only in specific circumstances.
-There is a limit on how many people you can share your eUpgrades with and several other nuances, which are covered in detail further in this guide.
+There’s a limit as to how many people you can share your eUpgrades with and several other nuances, which are covered in detail further in this guide.

 eUpgrades have an expiry date, and can only be used for travel that takes place before they expire.
 For example, if you have eUpgrades that expire on January 15, 2023, you can’t use them for a flight that departs on January 16, 2023 or any time thereafter.

-Even if you have a confirmed eUpgrade, there’s a chance that you’ll wind up in your original booking class.
-The only way to confirm a seat in business class or premium economy is to book directly in business class or premium economy to begin with.
+Even if you have a confirmed eUpgrade, there’s a chance that you’ll end up in your original booking class.
+The only way to confirm a seat in business class or premium economy with 100% certainty is to book directly in business class or premium economy to begin with.